Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 Now download a [dashboard template](https://snowflake-corp-se-workshop.s3.us-west-1.amazonaws.com/VHOL_AMG_Streamlit_Streaming/flights-msk-streaming-AMG.json) and save it in your local computer.

-In the UI, click the hamburger menu, click Dashboards, then select `Import` from the `New` drop-down menu.
+In the UI, click the hamburger menu, click `Dashboards`, then select `Import` from the `New` drop-down menu.
 Drag and drop the downloaded template, select `Snowflake` as the data source, click `Import` to complete the import.

 ![](assets/grafana-db-1.png)